trevordevore/levurehelper-dataview_tree/README.md

 ## Accessing node and row properties in the tree

 The API includes a number of properties for accessing node or row properties.
 Most properties have both a row and node version.
-For example, to check if a row or node is a leaf you can check the `dvtRowIsLeaf[pRow]` or `dvtNodeIsLeaf[pNodeId]` property.
+For example, to check if a row or node is a leaf you can check the `dvRowIsLeaf[pRow]` or `dvNodeIsLeaf[pNodeId]` property.

 ## Manipulating the tree